John Glenn was the first American astronaut to orbit the Earth.

 It took just 5 hours to orbit three times.

 John Herschel Glenn (1921- 2016) was the first man from the USA to orbit the Earth

 John Herschel Glenn, Jr.was born 18 July 1921 in Cambridge, Ohio.
 He went to primary and secondary schools in New Concord, Ohio before going to Muskingum College where he studied to be an engineer.

 When he was 21, John Glenn joined the Air Force and became a fighter pilot.
 During World War 2 and the Korean War, he won many medals for bravery.

 Then John Glenn became a test pilot.
 In July 1957, he set a supersonic speed record flying from Los Angeles to New York.
 He was chosen to be an astronaut in 1959.
-He became the first American to orbit the earth on 20 February, 1962.
+He became the first American and the second person (Russian Yuri Gargarin was the first) to orbit the earth on 20 February, 1962.
 The flight on Friendship 7 took just five hours and orbited the earth three times.

 Glenn retired on 1 January,1965 and became a businessman.
 Later he was elected to the United States Senate.